Front Mount Intercooler: Benefits, Cooling Performance, and Aluminum Intercooler Solutions

 • Power loss during repeated acceleration

-• Heat soak during hot weather
+• Heat soak in hot weather

 • Inconsistent boost performance